 HKFRS 17 establishes a comprehensive global insurance standard which provides guidance on the recognition, measurement, presentation and disclosure of insurance contracts.
 The standard requires entities to measure insurance contract liabilities at their current fulfilment values.
 The Group is yet to assess the full impact of the standard on its financial position and results of operations.
-The new standard is effective for annual periods beginning on or after 1 January 2021 and will be applied retrospectively with restatement of comparatives unless impracticable.
+The new standard is effective for annual periods beginning on or after 1 January 2023 and will be applied retrospectively with restatement of comparatives unless impracticable.
 At this stage, the Group does not intend to adopt the standard before its effective date.
-The International Accounting Standards Board decided in March 2020 that the effective date of the standard would be deferred to accounting periods beginning on or after 1 January 2023.
-It is expected that the HKICPA will follow the Board's decision.